You are here

 Notes to editors

-- For detailed press releases or quotes from any of the winners please firstname.lastname@example.org.
+- For detailed press releases or quotes from any of the winners please contact firstname.lastname@example.org.

 - The 17th Annual PSA Awards was held at Church House, Westminster, London on 27 November 2018 to celebrate noteworthy academics, journalists, politicians, political campaigners and policy-makers who have made significant contributions to the conduct and study of politics.